mmusgrave/Futbolistic/docs/production_readme.md

 Features & Implementation

-NB: don't copy and paste any of this.
-Many folks will implement similar features, and many employers will see the READMEs of a lot of a/A grads.
-You must write in a way that distinguishes your README from that of other students', but use this as a guide for what topics to cover.

 Feeds

 Feeds will be indexes of stories.
 There will be a GeneralFeedContainer for the user that displays on their homepage, and is a feed containing articles from subscribed topics, articles from followed authors, articles authored by the user, and articles bookmarked by the user.